viet-cloud228/keylogger-winapi-injection/README.md

 * **Memory management: use 'VirtualAllocEx' and 'WriteProcessMemory' for cross-process memory allocation.

-* **Asynchronous Keylogging: the injected DLL spawns a background threat using 'CreateThread' and monitors keystrokes via 'GetAyncKeyState'.
+* **Asynchronous Keylogging: the injected DLL spawns a background thread using 'CreateThread' and monitors keystrokes via 'GetAyncKeyState'.

 * **Persistence: disable Windows Update services like 'wuauserv' or 'WaaSMedicSvc' to maintain an undisturbed research environment.